-If you’re like me, you get a lot of emails.
-And I mean a lot of emails.
-As a Project Manager, I receive anywhere from 300 to 500 emails a day!
+If you’re like me, you get a lot of emails—anywhere from 300 to 500 emails a day.
 Keeping track of all these emails is a challenge.
 Organizing them so that I can access them at a later date is even tougher.

 But before we jump into the tools, here are a few simple guidelines I follow religiously to manage my mailbox:

 - I never, EVER delete an email.
 With the amount of storage and the unlimited hosted plan Sherweb provides, cleaning-up old emails is no longer necessary.
 Besides, you never know when you’re going to need them.
 I suggest you check with your IT department to see if you have a mailbox storage limit and what can be done about it.

 - I always keep fewer than 25 emails in my main inbox.
 My other emails are stored in folders, either automatically using Outlook Rules or through the Quick Steps process (explained below).